Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 17 Februari 2025 12.28.08 UTC
+- WIB: Senin, 17 Februari 2025 13.34.25 UTC
-- WITA: Senin, 17 Februari 2025 13.28.08 UTC
+- WITA: Senin, 17 Februari 2025 14.34.25 UTC
-- WIT: Senin, 17 Februari 2025 14.28.08 UTC
+- WIT: Senin, 17 Februari 2025 15.34.25 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: nature
+Kategori: technology